AckerlyXu/heima/articles/virtual-machines/windows/sql/virtual-machines-windows-portal-sql-availability-group-prereq.md

 ### Add the Private IP Address to the second domain controller to the VPN DNS Server

-In the Azure portal preview, under virtual network, change the DNS Server to include the IP address of the secondary domain controller.
+In the Azure Portal, under virtual network, change the DNS Server to include the IP address of the secondary domain controller.
 This allows the DNS service redundancy.

 ### <a name=DomainAccounts></a> Configure the domain accounts